crow-004/musical-chairs-game/WHITEPAPER.md

 ### 3. The solution

 *   **Radical accessibility:** Musical Chairs offers intuitive gameplay and a low entry threshold (stake < $10), making it an ideal "first game" in Web3.
+*   **Skill-Based Competition:** Unlike gambling, the outcome is determined solely by player reaction time.
+There is no house edge or element of chance.
 *   **Sustainable zero-sum economy:** Our model is funded exclusively by players in the current session.
 It does not depend on the influx of new users for payouts and is inherently sustainable.
 *   **Provable integrity:** All key actions (deposits, winnings) take place on-chain in a verified smart contract, ensuring complete transparency.
 *   **Built-in growth mechanism:** Our on-chain referral system turns players into partners, creating a decentralized and organic growth engine.